Northam to remove Lee statue pedestal, transfer land to city

 “The Mayor appreciates the Governor’s willingness to transfer this land back to city control,” Jim Nolan, a spokesman for Mayor Levar Stoney, said in a statement.
 “And because the Mayor believes Richmond deserves a clean slate when we take it, he supports the Governor’s decision to remove the pedestal.”

-The pedestal parts will be stored until next steps are determined, according to the news release.
+The pedestal parts will be stored until the next steps are determined, according to the news release.

 Nolan said the mayor believes the pedestal, or parts of it, can and should be preserved in a museum, instead of in the middle of a street in a residential area.
 He noted that the city is in the process of removing the pedestals of the statues it already owns.